Conroe, Texas Motions to Revoke Probation Attorney

-- He will force the state to prove the allegations against you.
+Force the state to prove the allegations against you

 While the allegations in the motion to revoke may appear overwhelming you must remember that the prosecutor must prove each and every one of them.
 A failed drug screen for example requires scientific evidence.
 A new charge requires that case be proven similarly as if it was before a jury.
 They will have to bring in the witnesses and evidence against you.
 The state does not simply get to make these accusations and request you be sentenced to jail or even prison.

 Cross examine witnesses in the probation revocation hearing